Promotion and Tenure Guidelines

 D. Development of teaching materials

-Give specific examples of new teaching methods or materials you developed.
+Give specific examples of new teaching methods materials, or course delivery mechanisms (e.g. on-line or hybrid) you developed.
 A summary evaluation of these activities should be included in the chair’s/program director’s letter.

 E. Curriculum development